matthew-brett/scipy-meson-work/developing_on_windows.md

 * A spare external drive of at least 64GB, on which to install Windows.
 I was using a standard 128GB USB memory stick for this walkthrough.
 * A drive with about 2GB spare that can be mounted *from Windows*.
-You will use this to store the Apple Bootcamp drivers, for when you first boot your Mac into Windows.
+You will use this to store the Apple Bootcamp drivers, for use when you first boot your Mac into Windows.
 For example, you might have a spare USB memory stick formatted as ExFAT, that you can access from Mac or Windows.
 * A freely-downloadable [copy of Windows 10](https://www.microsoft.com/en-gb/software-download/windows10ISO).
 This will come as an ISO file.